 2021 Incident Archive

-A summary of all 2021 incidents, including those managed by CAL FIRE and other partner agencies.
+A summary of all 2021 incidents, including those managed by CAL FIRE and other partner agencies. *These numbers are subject to change until the final fire season reports are completed and tabulated.

 2021 Fire Season